Consulting Interview Dress Code: What to Wear to a Case Interview (2026)

 Color on camera:

-- Pure white shirts can blow out under certain lighting; pale blue is safer on camera.
+- Pure white shirts can blow out under bright lighting; pale blue is the safer camera choice.

-- Avoid fine stripes, herringbone, and small checkered patterns — they create a moiré shimmer effect on webcams that is deeply distracting.
+- Avoid fine stripes, herringbone, and small checks, which create a moiré shimmer on webcams that is genuinely distracting.

 Technical setup:

-- Camera at eye level (stack books if needed — looking down at a laptop reads as disengaged).
+- Camera at eye level (stack books under the laptop if needed), because looking down reads as disengaged.

-- Light source in front of your face, not behind (a window behind you = silhouette).
+- Light source in front of your face, not behind.
+A window behind you turns you into a silhouette.

-- Neutral background — a plain wall or tidy bookshelf, not a busy room.
+- Neutral background: a plain wall or a tidy bookshelf, not a busy room or a novelty virtual background.

-- Test audio and video 30 minutes before.
-A technical failure at the start of an interview creates unnecessary anxiety.
+- Test camera, lighting, and audio 30 minutes before.
+A technical failure at the start of an interview creates avoidable anxiety and burns the first five minutes.

 Special Situations

-Maintain the same formality.
-You can introduce subtle variation — a light blue shirt instead of white, or a slightly different tie pattern — but do not interpret "you already passed first round" as permission to dress down.
-Final round panels include Partners who are evaluating whether they'd put you on a client site.
-Dress as if you are meeting the client.
+Maintain the same level of polish.
+You can introduce subtle variation (a pale blue shirt instead of white, a slightly different tie), but do not read "you already passed the first round" as permission to dress down.
+Final-round panels often include Partners evaluating whether they would put you on a client site, so dress as if you could meet that client.

 Office Visits and Walk-Arounds

-Some firms include office tours or informal coffee chats as part of the final round process.
-Maintain your full business professional look for the entire visit, including the "casual" parts.
-The informal sections are not actually informal — they are still being assessed.
-See our final round case interview prep guide for what to expect.
+Some firms include office tours or informal coffee chats in the final round.
+Maintain your polished interview look for the entire visit, including the "casual" parts, because those sections still shape impressions.
+See our final round case interview prep guide for what to expect, and first round vs final round case interviews for how expectations shift between stages.

 International Offices